ding-lab/CromwellRunner/README.md

    `bash 40_start_runs.sh -J 4 -F`
    a.
 At this time we do not recommend running more than 5-10 jobs at a time, in part because running
       jobs consume a significant amount of disk space which is not cleaned until jobs are finalized.
+   b.
+If running -F, test first to make sure `cq` returns without an error.
+If it does not work,
+      runs will not be finalized.
 3. Disconnect from tmux (CTRL-b d) to let jobs run in background

 ### Test progress of runs